-In order to evaluate our approach we did experiments on 5200 resolved bug reports of the Eclipse JDT project.
-After doing data preparation as stated in the previous section, we performed a 10 folded random cross validation on this dataset which led to the results of table I (values are in percent).
+In order to evaluate our approach, we did experiments on 5200 resolved bug reports of the Eclipse JDT project [16].
+This project has been chosen because of its popularity and rich history of bug resolution.
+After preparing the dataset, we performed a 10-folded random cross validation on this dataset which led to the results of Table I (values are in percent).
 As shown in the table, we have achieved average weighted precision of 90.12% and average weighted recall of 45.50%.
 Moreover, the accuracy is 52.76% on average.

-We consider the top three high-ranked developers which are recommended by our bug resolver recommender as proper candidates for resolving a new bug report.
-Therefore, it is clear that if the developer who has fixed an unseen test instance bug report in real world is present among the three top-ranked developers which are recommend by Approxricom, we consider this as a success.
+We consider the top three developers, which are recommended by our bug resolver recommender as proper candidates for resolving a new bug report.
+Therefore, it is clear that if the developer who has already fixed a bug in practice is present among the three top-ranked developers which are recommend by Approxricom, we consider this as a success.
 Otherwise, it is considered as a failure.

-The True Positive (TP) rate, also known as recall, measures how much part of a specific class is captured.
-In other words, the TP rate (recall) is the proportion of the instances which are retrieved as class A, among all instances which indeed have class A.
+The True Positive (TP) rate, also known as recall, is a measure of completeness which shows how much part of a specific class is captured.
+In other words, recall is the proportion of the bug reports, which are recommended to be assigned to developer p, among all bug reports which have been resolved by p in practice.